heyJonBray/ikvm8_binary/README.md

 # IKVM.NET v8.1.5717.0 Binary

+This repo is suitable to download, unzip, and run.
+From within the folder, 'ikvm' and 'ikvmc' commands are ready to be used.
+If using IKVM to create a .dll file from Java, ensure these files are referenced in the .NET project.

 [IKVM.NET](http://www.ikvm.net/) is an implementation of Java for Mono and the Microsoft .NET Framework.

 ### It includes the following components: